 + 70 percent of survey respondents say that being able to use their finger to generate a digitized signature for online faxing will help them close more business.

-See "Survey: The Art of the Deal" for an infographic showing all results of the survey.
+See the infographic below showing all results of the survey.

 To join the global movement of business professionals who use online fax services like eFax to close deals on the go, sign up for a free trial today.